Digital is the new norm – for all ages

 The problem with SA Health’s previous systems began with errors in their digital marketing platform.

-SA Health publishes a digital magazine and eDM for Seniors Card members. it grew fast and went from 20,000 to 70,000 subscribers.
-However, when members had unsubscribed there was no synchronization between member subscription data in Sales Cloud and their previous email marketing platform.
-This resulted in eDMs, member and marketing materials often being sent to the wrong contacts.
+In 2013, SA Health launched WeekendPlus, a digital magazine and eDM for Seniors Card members. it grew fast and went from 20,000 to 70,000 subscribers.
+However there was no synchronisation between member subscription data in Sales Cloud and SA Health’s previous email marketing platform.
+This led to eDMs and member and marketing materials being sent to the wrong contacts – way too often.

-Beyond the customer complaints and shrinking subscription base, the unreliable reporting gathered by multiple systems was making it hard for SA Health to pitch to new businesses.
+Customer complaints grew, the subscription base shrank and unreliable reporting gathered by multiple systems made it hard for SA Health to identify new leads.

 The Simplus Approach

-Simplus implemented the Marketing Cloud Connector to provide multi-directional integration between Sales Cloud and Marketing Cloud, synching data between both platforms.
+Simplus implemented a multi-directional integration between Sales Cloud and Marketing Cloud, synching data between both platforms.
 The challenge was significant: SA Health has the second-largest database in the state.

-Simplus worked closely with SA Health to build, test and review all solutions.
-This ensured a clear understanding of what outcomes were to be met short-term, while also setting up the platform to be ready for growth in the near future and for permanent transformation.
+Simplus worked closely with SA Health to build, test, and review all solutions.
+This ensured a clear understanding of what outcomes were to be met while also setting up the platform to be ready for growth in the future and for permanent transformation.

-Post-implementation, SA Health has also happily reported a 100% drop in customer complaints and a 50% uplift in partner advocacy and satisfaction.
+SA Health has also reported an enviable 100% drop in customer complaints and a 50% uplift in partner advocacy and satisfaction.
 “And the efficiency of my team has greatly improved too,” says Hayes.